Cherreads

 Then she heard it.
 Footsteps behind her.

-Her pulse quickened as she pressed herself against a wall.
+A shiver crawled up her spine as she pressed herself against a wall.
 Every nerve in her body was alert.

-Who's following me? she thought.
+Who's following me?

 She walked further, she couldn't afford getting killed.

-No!
-Her investigation must go on.
+No. Her investigation must go on.

 She had to stay calm, even as fear curled through her chest like fire.

-Stay silent.
-Move slowly.
-Don't look back, she told herself.
+"Stay silent, move slowly.
+Don't look back," she told herself.

 She weighed her options: run and risk being seen, freeze and risk being caught, or grab something to defend herself.
 Her eyes scanned the ground for discarded objects, an escape route, anything.